nomo-app/nomo-app.github.io/README.md

 The Nomo App provides the following products for third-party developers:

-- Web-Plugins: Run web-plugins within the Nomo App, including decentralized Apps ("_DApps_").
+- WebOns: Run WebOns within the Nomo App, including decentralized Apps ("_DApps_").
 - Nomo-ID: A protocol for authenticating via the Nomo App.

-## Web Plugins
+## WebOns

-A web-plugin is a **web application** that works within the Nomo App.
+A WebOn is a **web application** that works within the Nomo App.
-Web-plugins are a powerful capability of the Nomo App that unlock the following features in an easy-to-use way:
+WebOns are a powerful capability of the Nomo App that unlock the following features in an easy-to-use way:

 - Crypto wallet functionality.
 - Decentralized messaging.